-A forced-iron oil lamp in the form of a shrine.
+A forged-iron oil lamp in the form of a shrine.
 (35cm)

 Jajarkot, West Nepal.
 1st half 20th century.